laszlocph/website/Attack-your-cloud-bill.md

     io.rancher.scheduler.affinity:host_label: cloud=AWS
 </pre>

 The above is a standard Docker Compose file, with custom labels that control Rancher's scheduling engine.
-Hats off Rancher, this is a much nicer integration to the ecosystem than json files [I had to write for Amazon ECS](https://laszlo.cloud/Mastering-test-environments-with-Docker).
+Hats off Rancher, this is a much nicer integration to the ecosystem than the json files [I had to write for Amazon ECS](https://laszlo.cloud/Mastering-test-environments-with-Docker).

 ## The final picture